-- The situation of the FDNPS has shifted from emergency situation to stabilized situation. - •No IAEA Member States challenged the key findings of the IAEA Reports on FDNPS. - Japan has closely cooperated with the IAEA and Japan continues to count on the IAEA's assessments. - The GOJ will continue to explain the information regarding the situation of the FDNPS to the international community in a courteous and transparent manner. - The GOJ stands ready to explain our stances in response to any unfounded claim.
+- The FDNPS has shifted from emergency situation to stabilized situation. - •The water stored at the FDNPS is ALPS-treated water, the radioactive materials of which are reduced to about one millionth, compared to the water before purification. - •No IAEA Member States challenged the key findings of the IAEA Reports on the FDNPS. - Japan has closely cooperated with the IAEA and Japan continues to count on the IAEA's assessments. - The GOJ continues to explain the information regarding the situation of the FDNPS to the international community in a courteous and transparent manner. - The GOJ stands ready to explain our stances in response to any unfounded claim.